pytroll/satpy/SECURITY.md

 ## Reporting a Vulnerability

-Do you think you've found a security vunlerability or issue in this project?
+Do you think you've found a security vulnerability or issue in this project?
 Let us know by sending an email to the maintainers at `pytroll-security@groups.io`.
 Please include as much information on the issue as possible like code examples, documentation on the issue in other packages, etc.